Probate

 What is Probate?

-Probate is the legal process of reviewing a deceased persons asset and distributing them amongst inheritors.
+Probate is the legal process of reviewing a deceased person's assets and distributing them amongst inheritors.
 Often the process will commence by determining if a valid Will has been made.

 Before an executor (named in the will) can commence the distribution of a deceased estate a Grant of Probate needs to be obtained.